nthomas20/go-cloud/README.md

 # Introduction
 go-cloud aims to provide cloud functionality using established open protocols.
 Inspiration for this project started with webdav protocol and discovering [this gist](https://gist.github.com/darcyliu/336f4b0dd573cda2f5df339a74db0446) -- thanks darcyliu!

+Currently webdav functionality is provided via google's [webdav module](https://pkg.go.dev/golang.org/x/net/webdav), in the future a native module may be created #dreams

 # Installation

 ## Requirements